 Presets are available here and can be saved or open (not with the free version of SplineEQ).
 Their format is compatible across all platforms and hosts and can be edited with a text editor.

-Also supports all sampling rates (384 kHz included), is available on both Windows and Mac (Intel and PowerPC), in VST (2.4) and AU format, in 32 and 64 bits.
+Also supports all sampling rates (384 kHz included), is available on both Windows and Mac, in VST (2.4) and AU format, in 32 and 64 bits.
 All input, output and processing are done in 64-bit floating point format and in stereo.